YakuzaDoggo/E-to-Binary/README.md

 ## Usage
 Insert the binary e with **no** spaces.
 The program doesn't like spaces one bit.
 Following that it's just using your big brain power to read and tap a key on your keyboard twice.

+**Alternatively**... you can have the program read a file.
+Just make a text document with the binary (again, no spaces), drop it into the SavedFiles folder and choose the read the file option.
+Just type in the file name (do **not** include '.txt') and you're good to go!

 ## Example
 - Say someone wrote to you "eEEeEeee eEEeeEeE eEEeEEee eEEeEEee eEEeEEEE"
 - Open the handy-dandy program and write the message, but with out spaces (so it's now "eEEeEeeeeEEeeEeEeEEeEEeeeEEeEEeeeEEeEEEE")